diku-dk/futhark/docs/man/futhark-bench.rst

 This tool is the recommended way to benchmark Futhark programs.
-Programs are compiled using the specified backend (``c`` by default), then run a number of times for each test case, and the average runtime printed on standard output.
+Programs are compiled using the specified backend (``c`` by default), then run a number of times for each test case, and the arithmetic mean runtime and 95% confidence interval printed on standard output.
 Refer to :ref:`futhark-test(1)` for information on how to format test data.
 A program will be ignored if it contains no data sets - it will not even be compiled.

 If compilation of a program fails, then ``futhark bench`` will abort immediately.
 If execution of a test set fails, an error message will